Contents:

 To choose a budgeting app, you should consider the following:

-In simpler terms, with open banking, you can share information from your bank, pension, investment, crypto or loan accounts with third parties.
+In simpler terms, with Open Banking, you can share information from your bank, pension, investment, crypto or loan accounts with third parties.

 When you give this kind of access to third parties, such as budgeting apps or credit rating agencies, it allows them to view all your bank transactions, make payments on your behalf or aggregate all your transactions across different financial providers to give you a complete picture of how you spend your money or a sense of your creditworthiness.
-The UK’s financial watchdog, the Financial Conduct Authority (FCA), monitors and regulates open banking activities.
+The UK’s financial watchdog, the Financial Conduct Authority (FCA), monitors and regulates Open Banking activities.

 The easiest free budget app in the UK that does not require you to link your bank account is Budget by Koody.